 Note that there is no actual indication on the thing I have that it is from Bell Labs so I'm making an assumption based on its similarity to the one below.

 When I first acquired the photos of the demonstrator in the Gallery, I had doubts as to whether it actually had a working laser or just a cool-looking neon sign-type tube for show - and actually did the communications with a separate conventional modulated lamp (an arc lamp is mentioned in the description below and its presence doesn't make much sense otherwise).
 The ends of the tube are not clear in any of the photos and the bore looks too wide to be part of a functional HeNe laser tube.
 In addition, the mirrors look suspiciously clear but perhaps they are just missing on this unit.
 But the access holes in the Plexiglas cover for adjusting the mirrors that are present on mine are not visible on this one.

-However, for what follows, I have to assume it is a real laser - else I couldn't have included it in the "Assorted Helium-Neon Lasers" wing of the gallery! :)
+However, for what follows, I originally assumed it to be a real laser - else I couldn't have included it in the "Assorted Helium-Neon Lasers" wing of the gallery! :) However it isn't. ;(

 This is a true collectors' item.
 It is a laser beam demonstrator kit used to show the future of communications via laser optics.
 Here is the story.
 This unit was rescued from the trash years ago at a Southern Bell office by my brother in law who is a retired telecommunications engineer for the phone company.
 This unit was used in community relations programs as a demonstrator unit to show how telephone signals could travel over laser light.
 We believe it is vintage 60's judging form the tube circuits and the original carrying case.